cyberchoy123/WebPhone/README.md

-# CyburPhone 2.5 based off ViciPhone
+# CyberPhone 2.5 based off ViciPhone

 An improved webphone for the Vicidial Call Center Suite.